MilicaKrivokapic/MilicaKrivokapic/README.md

 - 👀 I’m currently working on finding a job!
 So, if you have any suggestions, plz holla at me in [LinkedIn](https://www.linkedin.com/in/milica-krivokapic/)!
 - ✔️ I’m currently learning to be more efficient coder.
-- 💬 You can talk to me about everything, but I enjoy talking the most about coding, dogs and art.
+- 💬 You can talk to me about everything, but I enjoy talking the most about coding, games, art and pets/plants.
 - 🐕 Fun fact: I have a Shetland sheepdog.

 ---